y-ken/fluent-plugin-mysql-replicator/README.md

 It is useful for these purpose.

-* try it on this plugin.
+* try it on this plugin quickly.
 * replicate small record under a millons table.

 **Note:**